Journal of Modern Physics

 Figure 3.
 The generalized theory of gravitation provides a clear explanation of the mechanism of energy exchange involved in gravitational interactions: the increase of the kinetic energy of a body moving under the action of a gravitational field occurs as a consequence of the influx of gravitational field energy into the body via the gravitational Poynting vector.

-Thus, since g and v are parallel, and since the last integral in Equation (47) represents the mass of the falling body, we find that when the body is falling, there is an influx of the gravitational field energy (potential energy) into the body at the rate
+Thus, since and are parallel, and since the last integral in Equation (47) represents the mass of the falling body, we find that when the body is falling, there is an influx of the gravitational field energy (potential energy) into the body at the rate

 Let us now consider the kinetic energy.
 The kinetic energy of a falling body increases at the rate